Mikhail Gorbachev: 1931–1950: Childhood and adolescence

-Gorbachev was born on 2 March 1931 in the village of Privolnoye, then in the North Caucasus Krai of the Russian Soviet Federative Socialist Republic, Soviet Union.
-At the time, Privolnoye was divided between ethnic Russians and Ukrainians.
-Gorbachev's paternal family were Russians and had moved from Voronezh several generations before; his maternal family were of ethnic Ukrainian heritage and had migrated from Chernihiv.
-His parents named him Viktor at birth, but at his mother's insistence he had a secret baptism, where his grandfather christened him Mikhail.
-His relationship with his father, Sergey Andreyevich Gorbachev, was close; his mother, Maria Panteleyevna Gorbacheva (née Gopkalo), was colder and punitive.
-His parents were poor, and lived as peasants.
-They had married as teenagers in 1928, and in keeping with local tradition had initially resided in Sergey's father's house, an adobe-walled hut, before a hut of their own could be built.
+Mikhail Sergeyevich Gorbachev was born on 2 March 1931 in Privolnoye, a village then part of North Caucasus Krai, Russian SFSR, Soviet Union, and now part of Krasnogvardeysky District, Stavropol Krai.
+Privolnoye was divided between Russians and Ukrainians at the time.
+His paternal family were Russians and had moved from Voronezh several generations before, while his maternal family were Ukrainians and had migrated from Chernigov.
+Gorbachev's parents, Sergey Andreyevich Gorbachev and Maria Panteleyevna Gorbacheva, named him Viktor at birth.
+However, at Maria's insistence, Gorbachev had a secret baptism, where Sergey's father christened him Mikhail.
+Gorbachev's relationship with Sergey was close, while Maria was cold and punitive.
+The couple were poor and lived as peasants.
+They married as teenagers in 1928.
+In keeping with local tradition, Sergey and Maria initially resided in the house of the former's father, an adobe-walled hut, before a hut of their own could be built.

 The Soviet Union was a one-party state governed by the Communist Party, led by Joseph Stalin.
 Stalin had initiated a project of mass rural collectivization meant to help convert the country into a socialist society.
-Gorbachev's maternal grandfather joined the Communist Party and helped form the village's first kolkhoz (collective farm) in 1929, becoming its chair.
-It was 12 mi outside Privolnoye, and when he was three years old, Gorbachev left his parental home and moved into the kolkhoz with his maternal grandparents.
+Maria's father joined the Communist Party in 1928 and helped form Privolnoye's first kolkhoz the following year, becoming its chair.
+It was 12 mi outside Privolnoye.
+At the age of three, Gorbachev left his parental home and moved into the kolkhoz with Maria's parents.

-The country was experiencing the famine of 1930–1933, in which two of Gorbachev's paternal uncles and an aunt died.
+Two of Gorbachev's paternal uncles and an aunt died in the famine of 1930–1933.
 This was followed by the Great Purge, in which individuals accused of being "enemies of the people" were interned in labor camps or executed.
 Both of Gorbachev's grandfathers served time in labor camps.
-After his December 1938 release, Gorbachev's maternal grandfather discussed having been tortured by the secret police, an account that influenced the young boy.
+After his December 1938 release, Maria's father discussed having been tortured by the secret police, an account that influenced Gorbachev.